l-yohai/l-yohai/README.md

 ### Interested in:

-- Business Service with Large Language Model
+- LLM Instruction Tuning
 - Text Qualification & Scoring
-- Open Domain Dialogue Chatbot
+- Open Domain Dialogue Chatbot, QA
-- Open Domain Question Answering

 <!--
 **l-yohai/l-yohai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.